cperezep/adventour/README.md

 * vh and vw are simply percentage measurements of the viewports height and width.

 ## Inheritance
-* Inheritance passes the values for some specific properties from parents to children - more manintainable code.
+* Inheritance passes the values for some specific properties from parents to children - more maintainable code.
 * Properties related to text are inherited. font-family, font-size, color, etc.
 * Inheritance of a property only works if no one declares a value for that property.
 * The inherit keyword forces inheritance on a certain property.